blueschu/ECEE-2560-Projects/README.md

 Group ID: `8-schcre`

-Projects from our ECEE 2560 _Fundamentals of Engineering Algorithms_ course taken Fall 2020 at Northeastern University.
+Projects from our EECE 2560 _Fundamentals of Engineering Algorithms_ course taken Fall 2020 at Northeastern University.

 ## Building